7.14.11 Noodle Head

 — handful of cilantro leaves

-— 1 cup roasted or poached chicken, shredded
+— 1 cup roasted or poached chicken, shredded, optional

 Combine all the ingredients through the ginger and stir together until well emulsified.
 You want the consistency to be creamy but not too thick.
 Thin with a little hot water, as needed.